MinishLab/vicinity/README.md

 ```bash
 pip install vicinity
 ```
-Optinally, [install any of the supported backends](#installation), or simply install all of them with:
+Optionally, [install any of the supported backends](#installation), or simply install all of them with:
 ```bash
 pip install vicinity[all]
 ```